drodriguezol/foundations-of-data-science-activities/README.md

 - A 95% confidence interval doesn't mean that 95% of the data values in the population fall within that interval.

+# Large vs. Small Sample Sizes

+For large sample sizes (30 or more), we use z-scores to calculate the margin of error due to the central limit theorem.
+For small sample sizes (less than 30), we use the t-distribution and t-scores to account for greater uncertainty.

+## Constructing a Confidence Interval for a Small Sample

+We use the t-distribution and t-scores to calculate the margin of error.
+The degrees of freedom for the t-distribution is calculated as the sample size minus 1.